 After the mouth has been prepared and your dentures custom crafted, our team will provide your new replacement teeth.

 What Should Patients Expect After Getting Dentures?

 It will take some time for you to get used to wearing dentures.
 Fortunately, our team at Frontier Family Dental will be here to help you throughout the acclimation process.
-Dr. Williams will provide you tips on the types of foods you should consider eating at first while breaking your dentures in, and which you should avoid.
-We will also provide you with instructions on how to properly care and wear your dentures.
+Dr. Williams will provide you with tips on the types of foods you should consider eating at first while breaking your dentures in, and which you should avoid.
+We will also provide you with instructions on how to properly care for and wear your dentures.